gr0uch/simulacra/README.md

 There are some special cases for the *change* function:

-- If the bound element is an `input` or a `textarea`, the default behavior will be to update the data when the input changes.
+- If the bound element is an `input` or a `textarea`, the default behavior will be to update the state when the input changes.
 This may be overridden with a custom change function.
 - If the bound element is the same as its parent, its value will not be iterated over if it is an array.
 - If the *change* function returns `simulacra.retainElement` for a remove operation, then `Node.removeChild` will not be called.
 This is useful for implementing animations when removing an element from the DOM.
 - If the change function is applied on a definition object, it will never be a mutate operation, it will first remove and then insert in case of setting a new object over an existing object.